drumcircle/neo-gcp-dm/simple/README.md

 ## Creating a Deployment

 This repo contains different parameters files.
 You can deploy with any of them using [deploy.sh](deploy.sh).
 For example, to deploy the simple configuration run the command:

-    ./deploy.sh simple <some deployment name>
+   #  ./deploy.sh simple <some deployment name>
+    ./deploy.sh single-test-deployment single

 The script then passes the cluster configuration to GCP and builds your cluster automatically.

 To access the cluster, open the [Google Cloud Console](http://cloud.google.com/console), navigate to Compute Engine and pick a node.
 You can access the Neo4j Browser on port 7474 of the public IP of that node.

 ## Deleting a Deployment